chandhutatineni/chandhutatineni.github.io/_posts/2025-08-10-EA-Digital-Twin.md

 layout: post
 title: The Panoptic Enterprise - Architectural Evolution, Systemic Intelligence, and the Digital Twin of the Organization
 date: 2025-08-10
-description: The Panoptic Enterprise - Architectural Evolution, Systemic Intelligence, and the Digital Twin of the Organization
+description: Transforming the Enterprise Architecture using Digital Twin and Agnetic AI
 tags: EA
 categories: EA
 related_posts: false